When magma erupts at the surface as lava, it can form different types of volcano depending on:

 - the way in which the magma reached the surface

-Strictly speaking there are two broad types of volcano – a stratovolcano and a shield volcano, although there are lots of volcanic features that can form from erupted magma (such as cinder cones, or as lava domes) as well processes that shape volcanoes.
-In this section you can find out the difference between stratovolcanoes and shield volcanoes as well as lava domes and calderas.
+Strictly speaking there are two broad types of volcano, a stratovolcano and a shield volcano, although there are lots of different volcanic features that can form from erupted magma (such as cinder cones or lava domes) as well processes that shape volcanoes.
+In this section you can find out the difference between stratovolcanoes and shield volcanoes, as well as lava domes and calderas.

 Stratovolcanoes have relatively steep sides and are more cone-shaped than shield volcanoes.
-They are formed from viscous, or sticky, lava that does not flow easily.
+They are formed from viscous, sticky lava that does not flow easily.
 The lava therefore builds up around the vent forming a volcano with steep sides.
 Stratovolcanoes are more likely to produce explosive eruptions due to gas building up in the viscous magma.

 Andesite (named after the Andes Mountains), is perhaps the most common rock type of stratovolcanoes, but stratovolcanoes also erupt a wide range of different rocks in different tectonic settings.

 The Soufrière Hills volcano, on the Caribbean island of Montserrat, is well known for its lava dome complex at the summit of the volcano, which has gone through phases of growth and collapse.
 As viscous lava is not very fluid, it cannot flow away from the vent easily when it is extruded.
 Instead it piles up on top of the vent forming a large, dome-shaped mass of material.

 Magma is stored beneath a volcano in a magma chamber.
 When a very large, explosive eruption occurs that empties the magma chamber, the roof of the magma chamber can collapse to form a depression or bowl with very steep walls on the surface.
 These are calderas and can be tens of miles across.